paulsinclair51/briteTest/README.md

 embedding into other C/C++ projects.
 The API and framework is intentionally minimal while still providing flexible and comprehensive testing capabilities.

-The LiteTest macros simplify developing a test orchestrator (`main`) function and optional test functions by abstracting the management of running tests and report generation so you can focus on the actual tests for your project.
+The LiteTest macros simplify test development by abstracting the management of running tests and report generation so you can focus on the actual tests for your project.

-The LiteTest framework requires POSIX support.
+The LiteTest framework requires POSIX support ( `unistd.h`),

-LiteTest does **not** implement tests or assertions itself; these must be supplied as part ot the test executable.

 Copyright (c) 2026 paulsinclair51
 SPDX-License-Identifier: MIT